Sarosh09/Corona-RNA-Extraction/README.md

 [About MN988668](https://www.ncbi.nlm.nih.gov/nuccore/MN988668)
 [MN988668 data file](https://www.ncbi.nlm.nih.gov/nuccore/MN988668.1?report=fasta)

+The data is represented in FASTA, a text based format for representing sequences.

 The data files contain the cDNA, with first line being the ID for the genome and rest is the cDNA sequence.

 The scripts create a complimentary sequence for this sequence to retrieve the original sequence of the virus.